-- 6. Perform the following steps for initial power on of the panel with communicator installed: - a.
+- 2. Perform the following steps for initial power on of the panel with communicator installed: - a.
 Reconnect the AC power, telephone line, and battery + connector to the panel.
 (The communicator and panel will power up together). - b.
 Observe that the communicator's red and yellow LEDs are flashing together while it initializes.
-The red and yellow LEDs will continue to flash until the communicator has successfully communicated to all programmed receivers. - NOTE: During radio reset, the two green LEDs will flash alternately. - NOTE: Initialization may take several minutes to complete. red and yellow LEDs will flash together during initialization.
+The red and yellow LEDs will continue to flash until the communicator has successfully communicated to all programmed receivers.

+NOTE: Initialization may take several minutes to complete.
+Red and yellow LEDs will flash together during initialization.
 Do not continue to next step until the red and yellow LEDs have stopped flashing.
-(If only the yellow LED is flashing, there is a communicator trouble and the green LEDs are not valid for communicator placement test).
+(If only the yellow LED is flashing, there is a communicator trouble).
 Correct trouble indicated by flashes on yellow LED before continuing.
-(See Table 8 for troubleshooting assistance). - 7.
-Perform the communicator placement test below. - 8.
-Mount the panel in final location indicated by placement test.
+(See Table 6 for troubleshooting assistance).

+3. Mount the panel at location.